 There are two types of review.
 1. To Verify Soundness of Plan, and 2.
 In Field Inspections.
 Here is the flow of the Building Permit Review Process:

 *Equivalent to certificate of occupancy

-Ancillary permits are often necessary and should be inquired about when planning begins:
+Ancillary documents are often necessary and should be inquired about when planning begins: